Phase-type frailty models: A flexible approach to modeling unobserved heterogeneity in survival analysis: Multivariate extensions

-As a first extension, we show how PH distributions can be employed in the shared frailty model.
-In the shared frailty model, one assumes that a group of individuals is conditional independent given the frailty.
-In this way, the conditional joint survival function of $\bfY|Z=z$, $\bfY = (Y_1, \dots, Y_N)$, is given by
+As a first multivariate extension, we show how phase-type distributions can be employed in the shared frailty model.
+In the shared frailty model, one assumes that a group of individuals, $\bfY = (Y_1, \dots, Y_d)$, is conditionally independent given the frailty and that their hazard functions are of the form